Leniqueca A. Welcome

 PUBLIC ENGAGEMENT & NON-PEER REVIEWED PUBLICATIONS

-2020.
+2021.
 “Getting Away with Murder: Reflection on Policing in the Trinidadian City.”
-City & Society, December 08, 2020.
+City & Society 33(1).

 2020.
 “After the Ash and Rubble are Cleared: Anthropological Work for a Future.”
 American Anthropologist website, September 22, 2020.